 For further reading and analysis, go to our page on bear call spreads.

 A Bear Put Spread is a vertical Debit Spread.
 It is the exact reverse of the Bear Call Spread and contains two put options with different strikes.

 The higher strike option is the long Put while the short Put is one of the strike prices below the long Put.
 This strategy has a different risk to reward profile than the credit spread alternative.

 Put Calendar Spread

 A Calendar Spread (sometimes called a "Time Spread") contains two options with the same strike price but different expiration months.
-OTM Puts are the options of preference because of the trader's bearish bias, but you could also use ITM puts.
+Out of the money puts are the options of preference because of the trader's bearish bias, but you could also use 'in the money' puts.

 Ratio Put Spread

 Bearish options strategies of this nature involve going short a greater number of put options than the ones you buy.
 Your short options should be at lower strike prices than your long ones, which should be at-the-money.